-From the smallest town in the world, to knighted penguins, and unusual social media management approach — this is Europe how you might not know it
+From the smallest town in the world through knighted penguins to unusual social media management approach — this is Europe as you’ve never seen it before

 #1 Apparently, the most visited place in Europe isn’t the Eiffel Tower or Colosseum, as might have been your first guess… it is Disneyland in Paris!
 It receives close to 10 million visitors a year, while for example, the Eiffel Tower sees around seven million a year.